 The classic book, The Millionaire Next Door, by Thomas J. Stanley and William D. Danko, points out a statistic that initially seems backwards.
 The average millionaire makes 3.1 major financial, career, or business mishaps in a lifetime.
 The average non-millionaire makes 1.6 such mistakes.

-Why do successful people fail so much more often?
+Why do successful, wealthy individuals fail so much more often?
 They don’t give up.
 They try again, and again, and again.
 As Steve Jobs, who had his own failures, said, “I’m convinced that about half of what separates successful entrepreneurs from the non-successful ones is pure perseverance.”

 5. Network like a millionaire.

-Those who succeed in starting businesses, building careers, and accumulating wealth aren’t afraid to ask for help.
-Millionaires know better than to rely solely on their own expertise.
-They are experts at building an expansive network of friends and acquaintances that they can turn to for help and advice.
+Those who succeed in starting businesses, building careers, and making a million dollars aren’t afraid to ask for help.
+A number of millionaires know better than to rely solely on their own expertise.
+They are experts at building an expansive network of friends and acquaintances that they can turn to for help and advice whether about the stock market, mutual funds, real estate, or investing.
 They understand that the more people you know, the more access you have to people you can learn from.

 This, of course, is only one aspect of networking.
 Contrary to the projections of “greed” and “selfishness” often thrust upon them by public opinion and the media, successful people are also generous in giving back.
 The millionaire mindset includes an awareness that no one becomes successful in a vacuum.
 Millionaires are typically quick to acknowledge those who have helped them.
-They tend to pay it forward by mentoring, helping others to succeed, and sharing both their money and their wisdom.
+They tend to pay it forward by mentoring, providing original research into their success, helping others to succeed, and sharing both their money and their wisdom.

 6. Think like a millionaire.

 Having a millionaire mindset does not mean having a life goal of being rich.
-Millionaires think of money as a tool, not a goal.
+A million millionaires think of money as a tool, not a goal.
 They don’t value wealth for its own sake.
 In fact, for many successful people, becoming rich is almost incidental.
-Their primary focus is succeeding at work they are passionate about.
+Their primary focus of their wealth report is succeeding at work they are passionate about.

 A millionaire mindset is based on an attitude of gratitude, not one of entitlement.
-It includes the awareness that experiences and relationships are more valuable than things when it comes to creating sustainable happiness.
+It includes the awareness that experiences and relationships are more valuable than things when it comes to creating sustainable happiness and global wealth.

-If you are struggling to pay the bills on a meager income, overwhelmed by debt, or living in chronic financial chaos, it’s highly unlikely that you’ll feel fulfilled and satisfied with your life.
-Money is an essential tool in today’s world, and learning to use that tool wisely is as important as learning the skills required for your career.
+If you are struggling to pay the bills on a meager income, overwhelmed by debt, or living in chronic financial chaos with credit issues, it’s highly unlikely that you’ll feel fulfilled and satisfied with your life.
+Money is an essential tool in today’s world whether you’re in Los Angeles, New York, or somewhere else in the United States, and learning to use that tool wisely is as important as learning the skills required for your career.